Al Franken stuck his tongue to a pole and he's frozen there.

 You can be one or the other.

-Well, or or to, in fact, take the advice from the New York Times with greater import than the advice from the grassroots.
+Well, or to, in fact, take the advice from the New York Times with greater import than the advice from the grassroots.

-I mean, he's already I mean he's already got a problem with McCain Fine Gold campaign finance, McCain Kennedy immigration with the estate tax, his his waffling on the Bush tax cuts, which he now says he supports with a gang of fourteen and judges, and I think you're right.
+I mean, he's already got a problem with McCain find gold campaign finance, McCain-Kennedy immigration, with the estate tax, his waffling on the Bush tax cuts, which he now says he supports, with a gang of 14 and judges.

-The McCain Lieberman cap and trade massive this is no different than Al Gore's 1993 gas tax increase that Republicans fought against.
+This is no different than Al Gore's 1993 gas tax increase that Republicans fought against.

-He's voted against Anwar, which is insanity.
+He's voted against ANWAR, which is insanity.

-I mean, they're only going to drill in the winter time.
+I mean, they're only going to drill in the wintertime.

 You're right.

-I gotta go, but you're you're you're a hundred percent right, and you're right on an overarching philosophy there, too.
+And you're right on an overarching philosophy there, too.

-Uh you've got to have the whole picture here.
+You've got to have the whole picture here.

 Anyway, Alex, great point.